sigvt/masterchat/MANUAL.md

 async function main() {
   const mc = await Masterchat.init("<videoId>");

-  // listen for live chat
+  // Listen for live chat
   mc.on("chats", (chats) => {
     for (const chat of chats) {
       console.log(chat.authorName, stringify(chat.message));
     }
   });

-  // listen for any events
+  // Listen for any events
-  mc.on("actions", (actions) => {
+  //   See below for a list of available action types mc.on("actions", (actions) => {
     const chats = actions.filter(
       (action) => action.type === "addChatItemAction"